 Highly accurate solutions are attempted in TS 26.522 and 6.4 with different mechanisms (out of band signalling) and taking into account specific protocol aspects such as IPv4 versus IP6 usage and IP header overhead.

 However, it seems the PDU Set Size is still not fully accurate and under-provisioning can still occur .
-This implies that if an NG-RAN node receives a PDU Set Size that is too small, it allocates resources for it, but when the actualy PDU Set is larger it needs to again allocate resources increasing the total delay for transmitting the PDU Set.
+This implies that if an NG-RAN node receives a PDU Set Size that is too small, it allocates resources for it, but when the actually PDU Set is larger it needs to again allocate resources increasing the total delay for transmitting the PDU Set.
 This may lead to issues especially when the delay budget is small.

 Observation: Even with the mechanisms in clause 6.4 and TS 26.522 PDU Set Size inaccuracy is still possible, and under-provisioning can occur.